-Exhibit No. Description that document has been previously filed with the SEC and the applicable exhibit is incorporated by reference thereto) 10.16 Aircraft Time Sharing Agreement, effective as of February 9, 2023, between Marriott International Administrative Services, Inc. and David Marriott.
-Filed with this report.
-21 Subsidiaries of Marriott International, Inc. Filed with this report.
-23 Consent of Ernst & Young LLP.
-Filed with this report.
+Incorporation by Reference (where a report is indicated below, that document has been previously filed with the SEC and the applicable exhibit is incorporated by reference thereto)

+Exhibit No. Description 10.16 Aircraft Time Sharing Agreement, effective as of February 9, 2023, between Marriott International Administrative Services, Inc. and David Marriott.
+21 Subsidiaries of Marriott International, Inc. 23 Consent of Ernst & Young LLP.
 31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a).
-Filed with this report.
 31.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14(a).
-Filed with this report.
 32 Section 1350 Certifications.
-Furnished with this report.
-101 The following financial statements from Marriott International, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2022, formatted in Inline XBRL (Extensible Business Reporting Language): (i) the Consolidated Statements of Income (Loss) for the year ended December 31, 2022, December 31, 2021, and December 31, 2020; (ii) the Consolidated Balance Sheets at December 31, 2022, and December 31, 2021; (iii) the Consolidated Statements of Cash Flows for the year ended December 31, 2022, December 31, 2021, and December 31, 2020; (iv) the Consolidated Statements of Comprehensive Income (Loss) for the year ended December 31, 2022, December 31, 2021, and December 31, 2020; (v) the Consolidated Statements of Stockholders' Equity for the year ended December 31, 2022, December 31, 2021, and December 31, 2022, December 31, 2021, and December 31, 2020; and (vi) Notes to Consolidated Financial Statements.
-Submitted electronically with this report.
+101 The following financial statements from Marriott International, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2022, formatted in Inline XBRL (Extensible Business Reporting Language): (i) the Consolidated Statements of Income (Loss) for the year ended December 31, 2022, December 31, 2021, and December 31, 2020; (ii) the Consolidated Balance Sheets at December 31, 2022, and December 31, 2021; (iii) the Consolidated Statements of Cash Flows for the year ended December 31, 2022, December 31, 2021, and December 31, 2020; (iv) the Consolidated Statements of Comprehensive Income (Loss) for the year ended December 31, 2022, December 31, 2021, and December 31, 2022, (v) the Consolidated Statements of Stockholders' Equity for the year ended December 31, 2022, December 31, 2021, and December 31, 2020; and (vi) Notes to Consolidated Financial Statements.
 101.INS XBRL Instance Document.
-Submitted electronically with this report.
 101.SCH XBRL Taxonomy Extension Schema Document.
-Submitted electronically with this report.
 101.CAL XBRL Taxonomy Calculation Linkbase Document.
-Submitted electronically with this report.
 101.DEF XBRL Taxonomy Extension Definition Linkbase.

-Submitted electronically with this report.
-101.LAB XBRL Taxonomy Label Linkbase Document.
-Submitted electronically with this report.
-101.PRE XBRL Taxonomy Presentation Linkbase Document.
-Submitted electronically with this report.
-104 The cover page from Marriott International, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2022, formatted in Inline XBRL (included as Exhibit 101).
-Submitted electronically with this report.
+- 101.LAB XBRL Taxonomy Label Linkbase Document. - 101.PRE XBRL Taxonomy Presentation Linkbase Document. - 104 The cover page from Marriott International, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2022, formatted in Inline XBRL (included as Exhibit 101). - \ Denotes management contract or compensatory plan. - † Portions of this exhibit were redacted pursuant to a confidential treatment request filed with the Securities and Exchange Commission pursuant to Rule 24b-2 under the Exchange Act.
+The redacted portions of this exhibit have been filed with the Securities and Exchange Commission.